Last Reviewed: September 2, 2004

 This error occurs when an application does not have a name specified or does not have execute permission enabled.
 To fix the problem,

-(1) Open Internet Services Manager
+(1) Open Internet Information Services Manager

 (2) Open the web site